almazan/watts/README.md

 # MATLAB Quick Start Guide

-To get started, you need to install MATLAB and download the code from Github.
-This code has been tested on Mac and Linux and pre-compiled Mex files are included.
+To get started, you need to install MATLAB and download the code from GitHub.
+This code has been tested on Mac and Linux and some pre-compiled Mex files are included.

 ## Download source code
 ``` sh